-2For the indicator, 'Percent Change in Public School Enrollment vs. Prior Year,' the 'County Percent Change' column contains the five year percent change in enrollment (that is, the most recent year's number of students enrolled is compared to enrollment from four years prior, instead of comparing the most recent annual percent change to the annual percent change of four years ago).
+2 For Percent Change in Public School Enrollment vs. Prior Year, the 'County Percent Change' column contains the five year percent change in enrollment (that is, the most recent year's enrollment is compared to enrollment from four years prior) instead of the five year percent change in the percent change in enrollment (comparing the most recent change to the percent change of four years ago).